Sciss/Mellite-website/src/paradox/tut_soundprocesses4.md

 ### Predefined Actions

-The way the action was created in `Snippet10` is via a the regstration of _predefined_ action.
+The way the action was created in `Snippet10` is via a the registration of _predefined_ action.
 Its body is not persisted in a workspace, and therefore must be explicitly registered before it can be used.

 @@@ note